RasmussenLab/phamb/README.md

 ## [Prerequisites & Installation]

 In order to run parallel annotations of contigs and running the Random Forest model you need snakemake and `scikit-learn v.
 1.0.2`.
 The snakemake workflows comes with conda-environments, thus dependencies and programmes are automatically installed.
-Phamb can now be installed via [bioconda](https://anaconda.org/bioconda/phamb) thanks to @jayramr.
+Phamb can now be installed via [bioconda](https://anaconda.org/bioconda/phamb) thanks to @jayramr!
 ```bash
 ### New dependencies *Recommended*
 conda install -c conda-forge mamba